kkebo/DNSecure/README.md

 # DNSecure

-DNSecure is an utility app to configure DNSSEC for your system.
-It supports iOS 14, iPadOS 14, or later.
+DNSecure makes encrypted DNS available to your entire system.

+This app uses the new [DNS Settings API](https://developer.apple.com/documentation/networkextension/dns_settings), so it requires iOS 14, iPadOS 14, or later.

-## How to activate
+## How to use

-### In case of iOS/iPadOS
+1. Select a DNS server you like, or add another one
+1. Enable "Use This Server"
 1. Open the Settings
 1. Go to "General" > "VPN & Network" > "DNS"
 1. "Automatic" is selected by default, so select "DNSecure"